chrisdentremont/plasticpollution/README.md

 For our project, we wanted to examine the amount of plastic pollution that exists in our oceans, and be able to predict how large of an issue it will be in the future.

 ## Data Selection
 Our data training is conducted using a Jupyter notebook found here (will link notebook).
+Our objective is to predict the amount of global plastic wasted per year for the next 10 years, and evaluate how much of an issue it presents.
+All of the datasets presented below can be found [here](https://www.kaggle.com/sohamgade/plastic-datasets/version/1?select=global-plastics-production.csv).
 Our data consists of two primary datasets:

 ### Total Global Plastic Production
 This data has 3 important features: